codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 Two, sequential, stages of address translation, where:
   - Stage 1 maps an input VA to an output intermediate physical address (IPA).
   - Stage 2 maps an input IPA to an output PA.

+The translation granule specifies the granularity of the mapping from IA to OA.
+That is, it defines both: